Quinstedt/DIT113MqttWorkshop/README.md

 # DIT113MqttWorkshop
 ## Purpose
 The goal of the workshop is to give student practical knowledge and deeper understanding on how to work with MQTT.
-Ensuring that they can get familirize with how to create MQTT topics and how to use them while publishing and subscribing.
+Ensuring that they can get fimiliar with how to create MQTT topics and how to use them while publishing and subscribing.
 Moreover, the student gain a general understanding of how to handle incomming messages from the broker.

 ## Description
 The android app has a basic voice recognition that identifies different color commands which are then send to the Wio Terminal using MQTT.